GeoEra-GIP/Project-Support-WP8/README.md

 ### Using the issue tracker

 See [here](https://help.github.com/articles/creating-an-issue/) for a guide on raising an issue.
 If possible please use the "Labels" function on the right hand side when creating an issue to flag as question/help wanted/enhancement etc.

+Webinar on using the GitHub Issue tracker (25/02/2021) - https://youtu.be/Uc-66HAJ1Y8

 ## Project & Task Description